EdSchouten/mock/README.md

 ```

 Reflect mode generates mock interfaces by building a program
-that uses reflection to understand interfaces.
-It is enabled
+that uses reflection to understand interfaces and function
-by passing two non-flag arguments: an import path, and a
+types.
+It is enabled by passing two non-flag arguments: an
-comma-separated list of symbols.
+import path, and a comma-separated list of symbols.

 You can use "." to refer to the current path's package.